linuxserver/docker-radarr/README.md

 * `-v /config` - Radarr Application Data
 * `-v /downloads` - Downloads Folder
 * `-v /movies` - Movie Share
+* `-v /etc/localtime` for timesync - see [Localtime](#localtime) for important information
+* `-e TZ` for timezone information, Europe/London - see [Localtime](#localtime) for important information
 * `-e PGID` for for GroupID - see below for explanation
 * `-e PUID` for for UserID - see below for explanation
-* `-e TZ` for timezone information, eg Europe/London

 It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it radarr /bin/bash`.

+## Localtime

+It is important that you either set `-v /etc/localtime:/etc/localtime:ro` or the TZ variable, mono will throw exceptions without one of them set.

 ### User / Group Identifiers